akashq/noob/README.md

 └──╼ $ noob {-a|-d|-c|-s|-i}

-	-a Activate the script
+	-a Activate the n00b
-	-d Deactivate the script
+	-d Deactivate the n00b
 	-c Change to another location
 	-s Check the status of n00b
 	-i Check your ip and location